yusufshakeel/yacrud/README.md

 This package is for development and testing purposes.

-We can use this to create a database and some tables and then fill them with fake values.
+We can use this to create a test database and some tables and then fill them with fake values.

 ## Table of Contents